 At 7 p.m.
 Monday, Feb.
 23, the center will host Smith in the Pegasus Ballroom of the Student Union.
 Smith, the month’s featured speaker, is a commentator on ESPN2’s “First Take” and a columnist for ESPN.com.
 The event is free and open to the public.

 At 8 a.m.
 Wednesday, Feb.
 25, the UCF Black Faculty and Staff Association will host its 21st annual Joseph C. Andrews Mentoring Celebration in the Pegasus Ballroom.
 The celebration, which recognizes the accomplishments of mentees and the efforts of mentors, will feature guest speaker King, who is CEO of the King Center in Atlanta.
 Tickets to the event are available.

 Following her talk, King will be available for book signing.
-For more information on how to purchase a table or a seat click here.

 There are other planned activities for the month, from musical performances and tips on how to stay healthy to a fashion show.